Giskard-AI/giskard/docs/open_source/testset_generation/testset_generation/index.md

 ## Before starting

-Before starting, make sure you have installed the LLM flavor of Giskard:
+First of all, make sure you have installed the LLM flavor of Giskard:

 ```bash
 pip install "giskard[llm]"
 ```

-To use the RAG test set generation and evaluation tools, you'll need an API key from the LLM provider that you are using.
-You can set this API key in your notebook. like this:
+To use the RAG test set generation and evaluation tools, you need to set up a LLM client.
+Our platform supports a variety of language models, and you can find the details on configuring different models in our [🤖 Setting up the LLM Client page](../../setting_up/index.md) or follow the instructions below for each provider:

 :::::::{tab-set}
 ::::::{tab-item} OpenAI